First Bombardment of Midway: Background

 Before the beginning of the Pacific War, American marines were stationed on Midway and had established a small base with the ability to service land, sea and air forces.
 The marines also constructed all of the bases' fortifications; civilian contractors constructed the buildings.
 They used 5 inch (127 mm) guns, built in 1916, and 3 inch (76 mm) guns of 1921 to defend the islands.
 Fortifications had been manned since 1905.
-Not only were Pearl Harbor, Wake Island and the Philippines attacked in the opening phase of the conflict, but Midway was shelled as well by two Japanese destroyers, Ushio and Sazanami.
+Not only were Pearl Harbor, Wake Island, Guam and the Philippines attacked in the opening phase of the conflict, but Midway was shelled as well by two Japanese destroyers, Ushio and Sazanami.

 Bombardment

 The two destroyers were part of the Japanese fleet that had just attacked Pearl Harbor.
-Overall, the unit was under the command of Captain Ohishi Kaname, though Lieutenant Commander Yoshitake Uesugi skippered Ushio and Lieutenant Commander Hiroshi Uwa skippered the other destroyer.
+Overall, the unit was under the command of Captain Kaname Konishi, though Lieutenant Commander Yoshitake Uesugi skippered Ushio and Lieutenant Commander Hiroshi Uwai skippered the other destroyer.
 The engagement began at 09:31 and lasted 54 minutes.
 The American command, communications and power plant building was damaged by a 5 in shell, which deflected off an adjacent laundromat.
 Battery "H" commander—First Lieutenant George H. Cannon—was hit by shrapnel in the pelvis while inside the command building.
 By this time, the communications were down from enemy fire, so Lieutenant Cannon refused medical attention until he was assured that the communications were restored to the post and the wounded marines around him were evacuated.

 By the time Cannon received aid from a medic, it was too late; he perished due to blood loss.
 For Cannon's "distinguished conduct in the line of his profession, extraordinary courage, and disregard of his own condition", he received the first Medal of Honor issued to a U.S. Marine for actions in the Second World War.
 A street on Sand Island was named after Cannon and continues to be known by that name, a 1943 destroyer escort—USS Cannon (DE-99)—was also named after him.
 Six Japanese rounds struck and entered the main PBY Catalina hangar and destroyed a PBY inside; the Pilot and Fireman were killed (see next paragraph), while other civilians inside survived without injury.
 The hospital was hit also and burned.
 All of the damaged buildings were quickly rebuilt by the civilian contractors.

 Shell craters littered the ground all around the buildings of Sand Island.
 The Marines did not use aircraft against the attacking Japanese.
 They did use their artillery batteries and managed to damage one of the destroyers when they came within range.
 The other destroyer quickly laid a smokescreen and the two vessels retired.
 Four men died on Midway that morning: Navy Ensign Donald J. Kraker and Fireman Second Class Ralph E. Tuttle and Marines Lieutenant Cannon and Private First Class Elmer R. Morrell.
 Several others were injured.
 Navy Chief mechanics engineer John J. Szajkowski survived with another sailor by jumping in the water when they saw the planes coming for the hangar.
 Japanese casualties are unknown.
 Ushio fired 109 rounds and Sazanami fired 193.